 With 2020 came the COVID19 pandemic that stopped the world.
 Due to the pandemic, there was a high demand for remote working and collaboration.
 I have talked about the impact of COVID19 in one of my earlier articles.
 Interested readers can read the COVID19 impact article using the link below.

 While the current technology stack and network is supporting the ‘remote work’ well, there is a wish list to make it more office like.
 Augmented reality along with 5G Network is going to play a big part in ensuring you get a virtual office at home.
 From automation that has become part of everyday life, such as automatic speakers to the more futuristic technology such as holograms.
-While you can search for home audio installation near me and find a company that can install a great audio system, we are still quite a way off having 3D holograms in every home.
-However, in a few years maybe they will be as commonplace as automatic speakers.
 With 3D hologram meetings and reliable fast access to the office network, remote work has a bright future in the world of 5G.

 With high speed and low latency of 5G Network, the medical professionals will be able to enhance and speed up their services to assist more patients.
 Imagine a doctor observing a patient (through an HD video) being rushed to the hospital in an ambulance.
 Imagine the devices in the ambulance transmitting the vitals of the patient to the hospital server and the doctors analyzing the data and preparing for treating the patient before arrival.
 With most of the non care tasks taken up by the connected devices/robots, the doctors will be able to devote more time to patients.
 Imagine a specialist doctor able to perform the surgeries on remote patients through precision robots acting on the command of the doctor while looking at a high definition augmented reality video stream.